 Civil engineers lay the groundwork for the future of travel, logistics and technology.
 Specialists in transportation or pavement engineering apply their skills to design infrastructure that minimizes travel times, reduces the likelihood of crashes, copes with extreme weather conditions, efficiently uses limited resources and adapts to advances in connected and autonomous vehicles.
 As an MSU civil engineering graduate, you can contribute to the systems that keep individuals and businesses moving for decades to come.

 Michigan State University’s online Master of Science in Civil Engineering puts the knowledge and resources of a tier-one research institution that maintains its own extensive transportation system at your fingertips.
 Featuring courses taught by some of the top thinkers in transportation and pavement engineering, this online master’s program equips professionals to design and preserve the next generation of infrastructure.
 With individualized mentorship from our faculty, you’ll prepare to take advantage of new career opportunities and meet the requirements for licensure as a professional engineer.

 Online M.S. in Civil Engineering Program

 Peter T. Savolainen

-MSU Foundation Professor and Associate Chair for Graduate Studies in the Department of Civil and Environmental Engineering
+MSU Foundation Professor and Interim Chairperson of the Department of Civil and Environmental Engineering

 In the online Master of Science in Civil Engineering program, students develop their skills in solving infrastructure problems and using software for statistical analysis and modeling.
 Built to fit into the schedules of busy professionals, the curriculum explores data-driven strategies to design pavements and transportation systems that offer increased durability, safety and sustainability.

 Online civil engineering master’s students can choose courses from two focus areas:

 - Pavement Engineering